leilaBellama/interview/README.md

 3. Rate your understanding and experience with `pytest` from a 1 to 10.

+4. You will notice as you go through this repository that there is not a lot of help for you to understand this code through comments or documentation.
+This is on purpose, as we want to see your ability to adapt to a totally new codebase.
+Please vocalize any questions you have and ask if you have any doubts.

 ## Interview

 1. Explain to me the schemas of a `User` and `Organization`.
 > Can you think of any advantages of this design?
+>
 > Can you think of any disadvantages of this design?

 2. Complete the task in `test_orgs.py`.